helenysli/serioustraveler-blog/_posts/2025-09-24-Landscape.md

 ---
 layout: post
 title: "A Long-Distance Run: Navigating the Landscape of Youth Philanthropy Education in China"
-description: "In this field note, I share our winding path to finding a sustainable model through a "beautiful failure," a forced rebirth, and a resilient new approach."
+description: "Why is philanthropy education in China so challenging?
+In this note, I explore the invisible "iceberg" of systemic issues that forced us to build a new path."
 date: 2025-09-24
 feature_image: "https://helenysli.oss-cn-beijing.aliyuncs.com/stblog2307TongHanChun.jpg"
 tags: [Youth Philanthropy Education]